House with Chimaeras: Construction and early history

 A House with Chimaeras was designed by the Polish architect Władysław Horodecki in 1901–1902.
-Horodecki was born in 1863 into a prosperous Polish szlachta family in the Podillia region.
+Horodecki was born in 1863 into a prosperous Polish szlachta (noble) family in the Podillia region.
 After finishing the Imperial Academy of Arts in Saint Petersburg in 1890, he moved to Kyiv, where he lived for almost 30 years.
 At the time of the building's construction, Horodecki had already established himself as a prominent Kyiv architect, having designed and constructed together with his close friend and partner engineer Anton Strauss many city buildings, from the St. Nicholas Roman Catholic Cathedral to the Karaite Kenesa and what today is the National Art Museum of Ukraine.
 Besides architecture, Horodecki was also interested in big-game hunting, which explains why his building features many animals.

 Horodecki financed the house's construction with borrowed money, with the intent for it to be an apartment building.
 Each floor formed a single apartment, connected by an elevator and stairs.
 Horodecki himself occupied the fourth floor of the building, measuring at about 380 m2.

 Horodecki bought the first lot of land on February 1, 1901, with construction work commencing on March 18 of that year.
 Construction of the exterior walls was finished by August 21, and the roof installed and all masonry work was completed on September 13.
 Due to the economic hardships within the Russian Empire, the completion of the building was delayed.
 In May 1903, only one apartment on the lowest level and Horodecki's own apartment were occupied.
 The total cost of the land and construction amounted to 133,000 rubles.
 In total, 1550 m2 of land were used for construction of the building and cost a total of 15,640 rubles.
 The projected annual profit from the rentals was 7,200 rubles.
 A cowshed was located on the premises due to Horodecki's insistence on fresh in-house milk, though it was specifically placed in a way that the smell of the cows would not disturb the tenants.
 On a lot adjacent to the building, a miniature alpine garden (approx. 320 m2) and a fountain were built.

 Due to financial mismanagement which included his Safari hunting hobby, in July 1912, Horodecki pledged the building as a collateral against a loan taken from Kyiv Mutual Credit Association.
 When Horodecki defaulted on the loan, the building was auctioned off in 1913, and became the property of the engineer Daniel Balakhovsky, the son of a Kyiv trader, who was also the Chairman of the Board of Directors of Blahodatinskoe sugar factory, and a French сonsular agent in Kyiv.
 In 1916, the house belonged to the Blahodatinskoe sugar factory.
 In 1918, the building's ownership changed again, to Samuel Nemets.
 In 1921, after the Bolsheviks gained control of Kyiv, several of the departments of the Kyiv Military District took offices in the House with Chimaeras.